Benjarag/VLN2/README.md

 - If the offer status is **Pending**, select to **Accept**, **Reject**, or mark it as **Contingent**
 - When an action is taken, the system **updates the status** of the offer accordingly

+### My Listings Page
+- Seller Info: Displays seller name, type, contact details, and more.
+- Property List: Shows all properties the seller has listed, each with:
+- Thumbnail and property name
+- Listing price
+- Current status (Available, Sold)
+- Number of rooms and square meters
+- Link to the Property Details page

 ## Favorites
 ### The user shall be able to favorite any property
 #### Users can: